 With names like “Giraffes on Parade,” “Random Scraps,” and “Flying Geese,” each quilt was an expression of the creator’s personality.
 Table toppers and queen-sized bedding creations drew attention.

-You can expect a free, self-guided tour to see exhibits featuring one-room schoolhouse items, Carrie Nation history, barbed wire history, World War I & II memorabilia, and the tools of 1900s trades.
+You can expect a free, self-guided tour featuring exhibits on one-room schoolhouse items, Carrie Nation history, barbed wire history, World War I & II memorabilia, and the tools of 1900s trades.
 The building itself is historic because of its aging architecture and tin ceilings.
 View the museum’s hours

 Kernodle’s two-frame mural showcases an early version of how the Tallgrass Prairie used to look when it flourished.
 The second painting on the right represents the current state of the prairie.

 Other murals around town will grab your attention.
-Cruise just beyond the boundary of the downtown area to see murals like the one pictured below painted on the side of a building at Banner Creek Reservoir (10975 KS-16).
+Cruise just beyond the boundary of the downtown area to see murals like the one pictured below, painted on the side of a building at Banner Creek Reservoir (10975 KS-16).

 I ordered an 8″ Meat Lovers Pizza at the counter and sat down and waited for it.
 Families continued to pour into the restaurant looking for open seating.
 Customers with call-in orders approached the counter.
 The phone never stopped ringing.

 But it’s more than a variety store.
-Everyone I talked to in town raved about its old-fashion soda fountain, so I had to order a classic chocolate ice cream cone.
-Kids in the store gleefully looked at shelves of candy asking their parents to buy Laffy Taffy or suckers.
-The store is a mainstay in Holton dating back decades.
-You’ll appreciate the building’s original floors and tin ceiling.
+Everyone I talked to in town raved about its old-fashioned soda fountain, so I had to order a classic chocolate ice cream cone.
+Kids in the store gleefully looked at shelves of candy, asking their parents to buy Laffy Taffy or suckers.

 Shoppers earn discounts if they sign up for the “Text Club” and they are willing to ship items via USPS to you.
-If you join their rewards membership, you earn one point for every pre-tax dollar you spend on a purchase.
+If you join their rewards membership, you earn one point per pre-tax dollar you spend.

-Employees keep shoppers intrigued by offering specials from $5 Grab Bags to discounted merchandise specials.
+Employees keep shoppers intrigued by offering specials, from $5 Grab Bags to discounted merchandise.
 Stay up to date on the latest inventory and deals by checking their

 In addition, you’ll discover new items from home decor to packaged specialty foods.
 You’re bound to want a canister of hot chocolate mix, apple butter, or dipping mix.